gitlabhq/gitlabhq/.gitlab/merge_request_templates/Documentation.md

 ## Author's checklist

 - [ ] Follow the [Documentation Guidelines](https://docs.gitlab.com/ee/development/documentation/) and [Style Guide](https://docs.gitlab.com/ee/development/documentation/styleguide.html).
-- [ ] Link docs to and from the higher-level index page, plus other related docs, as appropriate.
+- [ ] Link docs to and from the higher-level index page, plus other related docs where helpful.
 - [ ] Apply the ~Documentation label and intended milestone.
 - [ ] [Port the MR to EE (or backport from CE)](https://docs.gitlab.com/ee/development/documentation/index.html#cherry-picking-from-ce-to-ee): _always recommended, required when the `ee-compat-check` job fails_.